-Routine pre-bookable appointments are available between 7.30am and 6pm on weekdays and some Saturdays.
-Book online, via patient partner or by contacting reception.
+Routine pre-bookable appointments are available up to four weeks in advance between 7.20am and 8pm on weekdays.
+Book online via eConsult between the hours of 7am-5pm Monday to Friday or by contacting reception.

-Please note that in order to deal with your problems in a effective and timely manner we request that you book one 10 minute appointment per problem.
+Please note that in order to deal with your problems in a effective and timely manner we request that you inform our reception team the nature of your problem and to book one 10 minute appointment per problem.

 If you arrive late for your appointment, you may be asked to rebook.
 See practice protocol for late arrivals at the reception desk.